 Writing

 I work on both, fiction and nonfiction projects.
 My first novel Wir alles, wir nichts was published in 2018.
 Denkräume.
 Von Orten und Ideen, an anthology on places and spaces of thinking, came out in 2020 (Rowohlt).
-In the Spring of 2023, Natur und Nation.
-Landschaft als Ausdruck nationaler Identität, my research on the literary Hudson River and Rhine, came out and is now available here.
-Walking Herstory New York City, an illustrated guide to women's history will be published in October 2023 (IG Publishing).
+In 2023, Natur und Nation.
+Landschaft als Ausdruck nationaler Identität, my research on the literary Hudson River and the Rhine, came out and is available here.
+Walk Her Way New York City, an illustrated walking guide to women's history in New York will be in stores on February 4th, 2025.

 Comparative Literature, German Studies